gogins/csound-ac/README.md

 ## Examples

-Examples (some of which can also serve as tests) for the various aspects of csound-extended are maintained in my separate [csound-examples](https://github.com/gogins/csound-examples) repository.
+Examples (some of which can also serve as tests) for the various aspects of csound-acare maintained in my separate [csound-examples](https://github.com/gogins/csound-examples) repository.
 Some of the examples there will run in WebBrowsers using WebAssembly, and these can be viewed at